marcelwhi/hello-world/README.rst

 About CoinDataBase project
 --------------------------

-Coindatabase is a database of crypto currencies basic properties like market symbol, website, privacy/scalability/governor features, etc.
+CoinDataBase is a database of crypto currencies basic properties like market symbol, website, privacy/scalability/governor features, etc.

+The main idea of database is to provide not only the data but also proofs - URLs of web documents providing details about the values specified in database (see Policy for adding/changing data below).

+This database would be useful to all people studying the crypto world.

-Data of each currency are stored in a separate JSON file.
-Feel free to send pull requests to change existing coins or add new coins.
+Feel free to submit pull requests with new coins or corrections of existing data.

+There is a telegram bot `@coindatabase_bot <https://t.me/coindatabase_bot>`_.
+You can use it to get access to coindatabse.

 How to add new coin